michaelmyob/jekyll-now/_posts/2018-08-06-michaels-accounting-school-pitch.md

 I’d like to gather your interest in something like this and set up an initial trial group as I put the content together and gather regular feedback.
 Would anyone be keen to put themselves forward for a commitment like this?

 I’m a morning person.
-I’m thinking between **8am and 9.30am once per week on a Tuesday or Thursday**, likely starting **end of August or early September**.
+I’m thinking between <mark>**8am and 9.30am once per week on a Tuesday or Thursday**</mark>, likely starting **end of August or early September**.
 I know this won't work for everyone.
 In a future revision I'm happy to run this in a later time slot.

-I will take the first 10 people that write that they’re interested in the thread (not reactions).
-Hence, please reply on the Slack message as a thread if interested.
+<mark>I will take the **first 10 people** that write that they’re interested in the thread (not reactions).
+Hence, please reply on the Slack message as a thread if interested.</mark>